liferay/liferay-docs/develop/tutorials/articles-dxp/315-audience-targeting/02-creating-new-audience-targeting-rule-types/04-defining-rule-ui.markdown

 ![Figure 1: The weather rule uses a `select` drop-down box to set the weather value.](../../../images-dxp/select-box-rule.png)

-| The weather rule uses JSP templates to display the rule's view.
-Audience
+| **Note:** The weather rule uses JSP templates to display the rule's view.
-| Targeting, however, is compatible with any UI technology.
+| Audience Targeting, however, is compatible with any UI technology.
 Visit the
 | [Selecting a UI Technology](/develop/tutorial/-/knowledge_base/7-1/best-practices-for-rules#selecting-a-ui-technology)
 | section for details on how to use other UI technologies like FreeMarker.

 You've created the weather rule and can now target users based on their weather conditions.
 You can view the finished version of the weather rule by downloading its
 [ZIP file](https://dev.liferay.com/documents/10184/2061898/weather-7-1.zip/cefa8c43-1188-49b2-b400-57228d1423fd?version=1.0&download=true).

 Now you've created and examined a fully functional rule and have the knowledge